-Once you load your Bluebird with the gift cards you’ve purchased, you can simply direct American Express Bluebird to pay your mortgage bill like you would with any other type of online checking account.
+Once you load your Bluebird with the gift cards you’ve purchased, simply direct American Express Bluebird to pay your mortgage bill like you would with any other type of online checking account.

 The Visa Pin-Enabled Gift Card

-To be clear, you can not use just any type of gift card to load your Bluebird.
+To be clear, you can not use any ‘ol gift card to load your Bluebird.
 It must be a pin-activated gift card that works like a debit card.
 If your gift card does not say “Debit” on the front, it will not work.
 Capiche?